0xdlc/bgpIP/README.md

 # bgpIP
-just a handy small Py. script to get all the ips from bgp view.
+just a handy small Py. script to get all the ip prefixes from bgp view.

 Just Run:
 ```